cap-js/docs/java/outbox.md

 :::

-The `OutboxDeadLetterQueueService` provides an entity `DeadOutboxEntries` which is a projection on the outbox table `cds.outbox.Messages` that has two bound actions:
+The `OutboxDeadLetterQueueService` provides an entity `DeadOutboxMessages` which is a projection on the outbox table `cds.outbox.Messages` that has two bound actions:

 - `reactivate()` sets the number of attempts to `0` such that the outbox entry is going to be processed again.
 - `delete()` deletes the outbox entry from the database.